solotheshow/Connect4/README.md

 ## Overview

-Welcome to the **Connect4 Tournament**!
-This game is a competitive, multiplayer version of the classic Connect 4 game, designed with a fun twist: players are cadets who compete not only to win the game but also to secure their spot in a tournament and reveal their military branch assignments.
+Welcome to the **Connect MS4 Tournament**!
+This game is a competitive, multiplayer version of the classic Connect 4 game, designed with a fun twist: players are cadets who compete not only to win the game but reveal their military branch assignments.
 The game is powered by a random guessing challenge to determine the order of players, and each round provides a unique, interactive experience.

 ---